Explore Minnesota Discusses Tourism Trends of 2023

 Although the marketing has expanded its focus, tourism leaders say there are still challenges ahead.
 These uncertainties include economic uncertainties due to the rise of inflation and fall of Silicon Valley Bank.

-But, the trends of tourism to the northwoods has seen success since the height of the pandemic, as Visit Bemidji reported rising numbers since the pandemic.
+But the trends of tourism to the northwoods have seen success since the height of the pandemic, as Visit Bemidji reported rising numbers since the pandemic.
 They expect 2023 to follow this positive trend.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.